 All of these things can cause stinky breath—and worse: They can cause discomfort to your pet and, in severe cases of periodontal disease, lead to tooth extractions.

-Again, if you catch a waft of bad breath from your dog, or if your notice that their gums look red or inflamed, talk to your vet.
+Again, if you catch a waft of bad breath from your dog, or if you notice that their gums look red or inflamed, talk to your vet.
 Dr. Billmaier says to keep an especially close eye on small and flat-faced dog breeds, like Boston Terriers and French Bulldogs, who are more prone to developing periodontal disease due to their teeth being closer together.

 Something Stuck in Their Teeth

-Unless you’re brushing your dog’s teeth every day (more on that later!), it’s quite possible your pup may have gotten something caught in between their teeth or gums.
+Unless you’re brushing your dog’s teeth every day (more on that later), it’s quite possible your pup may have gotten something caught in between their teeth or gums.

 When a piece of food or another foreign object gets stuck, bacterial infection may begin to set in, causing your dog’s bad breath, says Annette Louviere, DVM, technical support veterinarian at Wisdom Health in Vancouver, Washington.

 “If you suspect your pup has a foreign body stuck in their mouth, you should consult your veterinarian immediately,” says Dr. Louviere.